enclustra-bsp/bsp-altera/documentation/8_Known_Issues.md

 USB host mode does not work in U-Boot because the U-Boot USB driver does not support overriding the mode dictated by the USB ID signal.

+### 5. Root file system image grows with each build

+#### Affected hardware

+All builds with EBE are affected.

+#### Description

+When multiple builds are created in the same bsp-altera directory, the rootfs size is growing with each completed build.
+This is a problem for QSPI boot, because the rootfs size grows bigger than the QSPI flash size.
+The issue is caused by kernel modules which are copied as overlay to the root file system.
+Each time the kernel gets rebuilt, a new set of kernel modules is copied to the root file system without deleting the already existing ones.
+As workaround, all subdirectories in `sources/buildroot-rootfs/output/target/lib/modules` can be deleted before a new build is started.

 Last Page: [FAQ](./7_FAQ.md)